Green Business is Good Business

 Manage Your Emissions

-Greenhouse gas emissions are associated with many different aspects of a restaurant business from electricity, propane, and natural gas used in operations, to fuel used in employee commuting and embedded energy in supply chain activities.
-The first step in reducing greenhouse gas (GHG) emissions is to understand the company’s current carbon footprint, or the total greenhouse gas emissions associated with a business’s operations.
+Greenhouse gas emissions are associated with many different aspects of the restaurant business from electricity, propane, and natural gas used in operations, to fuel used in employee commuting and embedded energy in supply chain activities.
+The first step in reducing greenhouse gas (GHG) emissions is to understand the company’s current carbon footprint or the total greenhouse gas emissions associated with a business’s operations.
 Many sustainability consulting firms offer GHG calculating services, and can also help companies identify GHG reduction opportunities and develop GHG management plans.
-Upgrading to more efficient equipment, increasing recycling rates, developing employee carpool programs and using hybrid or electric vehicles can all contribute to GHG emission reductions.
-The use of on-site renewable energy systems or the purchase of off-site renewable energy through direct access energy providers, community choice aggregate energy providers or Renewable Energy Certificates (RECs) can help restaurants reduce the greenhouse gas emissions associated with their operations, and also reduce energy costs in some cases.
-Companies that really want to be a climate leader and enhance brand reputation can take the additional step of purchasing carbon credits to offset their GHG emissions and become a certified carbon neutral company.
-Natural Capital Partners is a highly regarded offset company that offers these offsets and certification.
+Upgrading to more efficient equipment, increasing recycling rates, developing employee carpool programs, and using hybrid or electric vehicles can all contribute to GHG emission reductions.
+The use of on-site renewable energy systems or the purchase of off-site renewable energy through direct access energy providers, community choice aggregate energy providers, or Renewable Energy Certificates (RECs) can help restaurants reduce the greenhouse gas emissions associated with their operations, and also reduce energy costs in some cases.
+Companies that want to be a climate leader and enhance their brand reputation can take the additional step of purchasing carbon credits to offset their GHG emissions and become certified carbon-neutral companies.
+Natural Capital Partners is a highly regarded offset company that offers these offsets and certifications.

 Impact Your Supply Chain

-Another important sustainability issue for restaurants are the impacts across their entire value chain, and the types of food products they are purchasing and serving to customers.
-By sourcing more local, organic and healthy ingredients, restaurants can reduce the social and environmental impacts of doing business while also appealing to a new demographic of customers that are becoming more conscious about their food choices.
-Restaurants can develop sustainable procurement policies to help them reduce the impacts of their purchasing decisions by seeking products made from recycled material, are durable and recyclable and come with minimal or sustainable packaging.
+Another important sustainability issue for restaurants is the impacts across their entire value chain and the types of food products they are purchasing and serving to customers.
+By sourcing more local, organic, and healthy ingredients, restaurants can reduce the social and environmental impacts of doing business while also appealing to a new demographic of customers who are becoming more conscious about their food choices.
+Restaurants can develop sustainable procurement policies to help them reduce the impacts of their purchasing decisions by seeking products made from recycled material, which are durable and recyclable, and come with minimal or sustainable packaging.
 A supply chain sustainability engagement program can help address issues in the supply chain by collecting information on the current practices of the company’s significant suppliers, and then working with those suppliers to help them implement more sustainable practices and understand the benefits.
-These programs can not only reduce the impacts of the restaurants overall footprint, but can also help strengthen relationships with key suppliers.
+These programs can not only reduce the impacts on the restaurant’s overall footprint but can also help strengthen relationships with key suppliers.

 Fire it Up!

 Take a detailed look at the business and assess the company’s operations.
-Determine where the company spends the most money, where the company uses the most resources, understand employee turnover rate, assess relationships with key suppliers, identify where improvements can and should be made and identify where the company is excelling.
+Determine where the company spends the most money, and where the company uses the most resources, understand the employee turnover rate, assess relationships with key suppliers, identify where improvements can and should be made, and identify where the company is excelling.

 After a complete assessment of the business, develop a list of areas where the restaurant has the greatest material impacts.

-Work with your stakeholders, research industry best practices or work with consultants to determine what would be an appropriate reduction target for each metrics, and establish the overarching sustainability goals that will guide your actions.
-Targets and goals should be achievable, but should also be ambitious enough to excite, motivate and engage employees and stakeholders.
+Work with your stakeholders, research industry best practices or work with consultants to determine what would be an appropriate reduction target for each metric, and establish the overarching sustainability goals that will guide your actions.
+Targets and goals should be achievable, but should also be ambitious enough to excite, motivate, and engage employees and stakeholders.

 Develop a formal program to engage employees in the company’s sustainability efforts.
 It can be valuable to have this initiative led by an interdepartmental sustainability team consisting of employees from all departments.
 Interdepartmental teams help to break down the silos within an organization and create discussions around important sustainability challenges and opportunities faced by each different department.
 Award programs to recognize and reward sustainability leadership by employees can encourage engagement, and engagement tools such as WeSpire can be very valuable as well.

-Assess the various key material impact areas, metrics and reduction targets that have been established, and then research various technologies, policies or programs that can help your company achieve its goals in each of these areas.
-Sustainability consultants can be helpful in guiding businesses in this process by bringing forward best practices, new technologies and conducting detailed financial analysis of potential projects.
+Assess the various key material impact areas, metrics, and reduction targets that have been established, and then research various technologies, policies, or programs that can help your company achieve its goals in each of these areas.
+Sustainability consultants can help guide businesses in this process by bringing forward best practices, and new technologies and conducting detailed financial analyses of potential projects.

-After identifying and approving new technologies, policies and practices, it is then time to implement.
+After identifying and approving new technologies, policies, and practices, it is then time to implement them.
 It is important to keep employees and stakeholders informed on this process with constant communication.
-Communicating the successes of early sustainability initiatives can motivate employees, keep them engaged in sustainability, create a snowball effect and help build towards a culture of embedded sustainability within the company.
+Communicating the successes of early sustainability initiatives can motivate employees, keep them engaged in sustainability, create a snowball effect, and help build a culture of embedded sustainability within the company.

-The sustainability journey is never over – there is no end point.
-The goal is to continually improve your practices over time, continue to reduce costs, continue to build resiliency and continue to contribute to a better world for everyone.
+The sustainability journey is never over – there is no endpoint.
+The goal is to continually improve your practices over time, continue to reduce costs, continue to build resiliency, and continue to contribute to a better world for everyone.
 Producing annual sustainability reports can help communicate your company’s success and help continually evaluate your progress over time.
-There are numerous frameworks that can be used to help guide your business in continual improvement including B Lab’s B Impact Assessment used for B Corp certification and the Global Reporting Initiative (GRI) framework.
+Numerous frameworks can be used to help guide your business in continual improvement including B Lab’s B Impact Assessment used for B Corp certification and the Global Reporting Initiative (GRI) framework.

 Next month, leadership from the largest and most impactful restaurant chains in the world will convene at the annual Black Box Intelligence (formerly TDn2K) Global Best Practices Conference in Dallas, TX.
 I’m very much looking forward to attending the conference next month and expanding on this article to further communicate the importance and benefits of sustainability in the restaurant industry.
 There are huge opportunities ahead!